SamGSquared/samgsquared.github.io/content/post/doom-picture-frame.md

  ![Solder Balls](/doom-picture-frame-images/bga.png)

 I took the plastic off a test clip and slid the flat contact under the chip to touch the USB-DP0 pin.
-I hooked the dissasembled clip up to my multimeter and tested a bunch of points on the board.
+I hooked the disassembled clip up to my multimeter and tested a bunch of points on the board.
 Eventually I got a beep on one of the unpopulated connectors on the end.
 I checked the other lines and found ground and VCC using my multimeter.
 I bought a pack of micro usb break out boards and ran some thin wire from each data line on the connector to the USB port.
 I connected the VCC and ground to larger pads elsewhere on the board so I could power the entire board from USB.

 ![usb connector wiring](/doom-picture-frame-images/usb.jpg)